mhmc0808/Trading-Algorithm-SP500/README.md

 # Trading Algorithm on the S&P 500

-A project testing whether systematic trading signals — first simple technical rules, then a machine-learning pipeline — can generate returns on the S&P 500, built around rigorous backtesting methodology: walk-forward validation, avoidance of look-ahead bias, and cost-adjusted profit evaluation rather than stopping at classification accuracy.
+A project testing whether systematic trading signals, first using simple technical rules, then a machine-learning pipeline, can generate returns on the S&P 500, built around rigorous backtesting methodology: walk-forward validation, avoidance of look-ahead bias, and cost-adjusted profit evaluation rather than stopping at classification accuracy.